GitHubHelland/Udacity/WebServerProject/README.md

 ![Destroy](https://github.com/GitHubHelland/Udacity/blob/master/WebServerProject/Screenshots/Terraform%20destroy%20final.jpg)

 ### How to customise vars file
-The vars file can be modified to change the deployment of VMs in several ways (either by changing the var file or including command line arguments for input variables):
+The vars file can be modified to change the deployment of network infrastructure in a DRY way (variables can also be changed using command line arguments for input variables):
 * All network infrastructure is named using a prefix (currently defaulting to "webserver"), This can be changed by setting the variable "prefix" to the desired value
 * All network infrastructure is tagged with the environment tag (currently defaulting to "project1").
 This can be changed by setting the variable "environment" to the desired value
 * The location of the resource group is set by the "location" variable (currently defaulting to "UK South").
 This can be changed by setting the variable "location" to the desired value
 * The VM password is set by the password variable.
 If changing the password it should be noted that a password requires the folloing types of characters: upper case, lower case, numerical and a special character.
-* The number of VMs to be created can be specified by changing the variable "vm_count" to the desired value.
+* The number of VMs to be created can be specified by setting the variable "vm_count" to the desired value (this will also affect number of network interfaces and managed disks).
-* Other variables that can be modified include username, packer image reference and name of servers (the number of server names match the number of VMs so if the number of VMs is increased, additional server names should be added to the list)
+* Other variables that can be modified include username, packer image reference and name of servers (by default the number of server names match the number of VMs, so if the number of VMs is increased, additional server names should be added to the list)